cucumber/docs/content/10-minute-tutorial.md

 {{% block "java" %}}
 We'll start by creating a new project directory with the `cucumber-archetype` Maven plugin.
-Open a terminal and run the following command:
+Open a terminal, go to the directory where you want to create your project, and run the following command:

 ```shell
 mvn archetype:generate                      \